 You're currently on:

-- Knee Tendon Pain
+- Knee Tendon Pain - Causes, Treatment, and Prevention

 The patellar tendon, like other tendons in the body, attaches muscles to bone.
 In particular, the patellar tendon goes over the kneecap and works with your quadriceps (thigh muscles) to straighten your leg.
 Pain in the tendons of the knee is typically felt at the front of the knee.
 Knee tendon pain is most common in active individuals who participate in sports, though any repetitive use of the knee may cause knee tendon pain.